H0ck/front-core/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn buildToInfra`
+Build the app for production environment to a folder called 'infrastructure' outside the root path.
+This is intended for building the project before deploying to AWS S3.

+This command also takes in consideration the environment variables.
+This is used in the deployment to populate the H0ck Core API in the infrastructure.json file.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**